 Making sense out of logs is not an easy task.
 Log management solutions gather and accept data from multiple sources.
-Those sources can have different log events structures, providing a different granularity.
+Those sources can have different log structures, providing a different granularity.
 They may not follow common logging best practices and be hard to get some meaning from.

 Because of that, it is important to follow good practices when we develop an application.
 One of those is keeping meaningful log levels.
 That allows a person who will read the logs and try to give them meaning to understand the importance of the message that they see in the text files or one of those awesome observability tools out there.

 What Is a Logging Level

 A log level or log severity is a piece of information telling how important a given log message is.
 It is a simple, yet very powerful way of distinguishing log events from each other.
 If the log levels are used properly in your application all you need is to look at the severity first.
 It will tell you if you can continue sleeping during the on-call night or you need to jump out of bed right away and hit another personal best in running between your bedroom and laptop in the living room.

 You can think of the log levels as a way to filter the critical information about your system state and the one that is purely informative.
-The log levels can help in reducing the information noise and reduce alert fatigue.
+The log levels can help to reduce the information noise and alert fatigue.

 The History of Log Levels

 Before continuing with the description of the log levels themselves it would be good to know where the log levels come from.
 It all started with syslog.
 In the 80s, the Sendmail a mailer daemon project developed by Eric Allman required a logging solution.
 This is how Syslog was born.
 It was rapidly adopted by other applications in the Unix-like ecosystem and became a standard.
 Btw – at Sematext we do support Syslog format with Sematext Logs, our log management tool.